agentofuser/interplanetarygatsby.com/content/wiki/privacy.md

 - You should see a reassuring number zero on your Brave browser or legacy browser-plus-adblocker
-- There's no analytics or funny pixels or javascript or anything like that
+- There's no analytics or funny pixels or javascript trackers or anything like that
 - Or cookies and other such tricks

 **However:**